openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

    kubectl describe pod hello-local-hostpath-pod
    ```

-   The output shows that the Pod is running on `Node: gke-kmova-helm-default-pool-3a63aff5-1tmf` and using the peristent volume provided by `local-hostpath-pvc`.
+   The output shows that the Pod is running on `Node: gke-user-helm-default-pool-3a63aff5-1tmf` and using the persistent volume provided by `local-hostpath-pvc`.

    <div class="co">
    Name:         hello-local-hostpath-pod
    Namespace:    default
    Priority:     0
-   Node:         gke-kmova-helm-default-pool-3a63aff5-1tmf/10.128.0.28
+   Node:         gke-user-helm-default-pool-3a63aff5-1tmf/10.128.0.28
    Start Time:   Thu, 16 Apr 2020 17:56:04 +0000
    ...
    Volumes: